hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

     Audio ---------------------------------------> Transcript    # end-to-end deep learning system
     ```
   - End-to-end deep learning gives data more freedom, it might not use phonemes when training!
-- To build the end-to-end deep learning system that works well, we need a big dataset (more data then in non end-to-end system).
+- To build the end-to-end deep learning system that works well, we need a huge dataset (more data then in non end-to-end system, 10k h of audio vs 3k hours).
 If we have a small dataset the ordinary implementation could work just fine.
 - Example 2:
   - Face recognition system:
     ```
-    Image ---------------------> Face recognition    # end-to-end deep learning system Image --> Face detection --> Face recognition    # deep learning system - best approach for now
+    Image ---------------------> Face recognition    # end-to-end deep learning system Image --> Face detection (crop from the whole image) --> Face recognition    # deep learning system - best approach for now
     ```
-  - In practice, the best approach is the second one for now.
+ In practice, the best approach is the second one for now.
   - In the second implementation, it's a two steps approach where both parts are implemented using deep learning.
   - Its working well because it's harder to get a lot of pictures with people in front of the camera than getting faces of people and compare them.
   - In the second implementation at the last step, the NN takes two faces as an input and outputs if the two faces are the same person or not.